Comprehensive Guide to Chinese Coins: History, Types, Values

 Various types and shapes of Chinese Coin – Cash – shovel chan

-In addition to the symbols of heaven and earth, information such as weight and authority began to be glimpsed.
+In addition to the symbols of heaven and earth, people began to notice information like weight and authority.

 These types of Chinese coins saw their greatest development in the period between 770 and 476 BC in the so-called “Warring Period”.
-Instead between 771 and 250 BC was produced a coin in the shape of a “shovel chan” an ancient agricultural tool very useful which gave the coin a certain popularity.
+Between 771 and 250 BC, people created a coin shaped like a “shovel chan,” an ancient agricultural tool that gained significant popularity.

-In the following periods were produced many variations of currency which presented the most different forms.
+In the following periods, people produced many currency variations in a wide range of forms.

 From the 3rd century onward, they produced human-shaped coins which were larger or smaller in size and elongated or shrunk in shape according to the area they belonged to.